grimmer0125/d4c-queue/README.md

    2. Class, instance, and static method decorators on classes: synchronization mode & concurrency mode.
 2. This library implements a FIFO task queue for O(1) speed.
 Using built-in JavaScript array will have O(n) issue.
 3. Optional parameter, `inheritPreErr`.
 If current task is waiting for previous tasks, set it as `true` to inherit the error of the previous task and the task will not be executed and throw a custom error `new PreviousError(task.preError.message ?? task.preError)`.
 If this parameter is omitted or set as `false`, the task will continue whether previous tasks happen errors or not.
 4. Optional parameter, `noBlockCurr`.
-Set it as `true` to forcibly execute the current task in the next (microtask) execution of the event loop.
+Set it as `true` to forcibly execute the current task in the another (microtask) execution of the event loop.
 This is useful if you pass a sync function as the first task but do not want it to block the current event loop.
 5. Support Browser and Node.js.
 6. Fully Written in TypeScript and its `.d.ts` typing is out of box.
 JavaScript is supported, too.
 7. Wrap a function to a new queue-ready async function.
 It is convenient to re-use this function.
 Also, it is able to pass arguments and get return value for each task function.